-- Material: Basic information about Mathematica is in the file Primer_12.nb located in the folder \307_Files \2021.
-Another source of information is the class website. - This is a class with a heavy homework load.
+- ➤ Basic information about Mathematica is in the file Primer_12.nb located in the folder \307_Files\2022. - \succ Another source of information is the class website. - This is a class with a heavy homework load.
 Do expect to spend many hours per week working on the assigned problems.
-The class is not just about learning a computer algebra system Mathematica.
-I consider Mathematica to be just a tool that enables you to work on meaningful mathematical problems.
-The nature of any meaningful problem is that it encompasses a certain level of uncertainty.
-And the beauty of it is that with a certain amount of intellectual effort, this uncertainty can be overcome.
+The course is not just about learning the computer algebra system Mathematica.
+I consider Mathematica to be just a tool that enables us to work on fascinating mathematical problems.
+The nature of any fascinating problem encompasses a certain level of uncertainty.
+And the beauty of it all is that with a certain amount of intellectual effort, uncertainty can be overcome.
 This takes time.
-But, without putting in one's own effort, one can not develop higher-order thinking skills: critical and creative thinking, ability to analyze, conjecture, synthesize, evaluate, ...
+But, with time spent on fascinating problems, we develop our intellectual powers: critical and creative thinking, the ability to analyze, conjecture, synthesize, evaluate, and much more.
+The cumulative effect of time spent engaged in creative pursuits is an amazing, often neglected aspect of life.